-MFSI serves as the lead style manager for a strategy in the Merrill Lynch, Pierce Fenner & Smith Incorporated ("Merrill Lynch") CDP Investment Advisory program.
+MFSI serves as the lead style manager for an investment strategy in the Merrill Lynch, Pierce Fenner & Smith Incorporated ("Merrill Lynch") CDP Investment Advisory program.
 As lead style manager, MFSI is responsible for identifying, when needed, appropriate style managers from a Merrill Lynch approved list of possible managers.
 MFSI proposes such a manager to Merrill Lynch and Merrill Lynch must approve any proposed style managers.
-While MFSI is responsible for identifying an appropriate style manager any time a new manager is needed, the existing style manager will be maintained until such time as it is no longer on Merrill Lynch's approved list.
+While MFSI is responsible for identifying an appropriate style manager any time a new manager is needed, MFSI does not monitor on an ongoing basis whether a style manager is appropriate, and the existing style manager will be maintained until such time as it is no longer on Merrill Lynch's approved list.